kubernetes/community/contributors/devel/sig-instrumentation/migration-to-structured-logging.md

 argument name and argument value.
 This means when migrating a log call we need to add an additional string before each argument, that will be used as it's name.

-How variadic arguments to should be used:
+How variable arguments should be used:

 ```go
 klog.InfoS("message", "key1", value1, "key2", "value2")